bernardopacheco/bernardopacheco.github.io/README.md

 * Site: [bernardopacheco.net](http://bernardopacheco.net)

-If you are interested in making your blog from this project, check out how [I made my blog with GitHub, Jekyll and Material Design](http://bernardopacheco.net/how-i-made-my-blog-with-github-jekyll-and-material-design) post.
+If you are interested in making your blog from this project, check out [How I made my blog with GitHub, Jekyll and Material Design](http://bernardopacheco.net/how-i-made-my-blog-with-github-jekyll-and-material-design) post.

 > Please, feel free to learn, read, and use any code from this website.
 All content despite being hosted openly is subject to copyright of Bernardo Pacheco.